Last Updated: January 6, 2025

 Exercise 4: Review Scheduling Engine (15 minutes)

 When we begin to link tasks, our schedule begins to take shape.
 Before starting to link, let’s review Microsoft Project’s scheduling engine.
+If you started with the first chapter, we have covered much of this in a previous chapter.
+If you did, consider this a quick review.

 Click the Download icon above to download the Scheduling Engine.mpp file.